About Singing Beach

 The closest non-resident parking is at Masconomo Park, about a half-mile from the beach; a limited number of yellow inside spaces are available to non-residents for 3 hours.
 Additional 2-hour parking spaces are located in downtown Manchester on Summer Streets near the train station.

 In addition, local Boy Scouts sell parking spaces behind the train station for $25 per day on weekends during the summer.
 Parks and Recreation is not affiliated with the Boy Scouts parking sales, so the Singing Beach walk-on fee still applies to those who pay the Boy Scouts to park (see below).

-Walk-On passes are required for both residents and non-residents ages 12 to 65 at the beach from Memorial Day through Labor Day when staff is on duty (9 AM to 5 PM).
+Walk-On passes are required for both residents and non-residents ages 12 to 65 at the beach from Memorial Day weekend through Labor Day when staff is on duty (9 AM to 5 PM).
 Passes can not be replaced if lost or stolen, it is the recipient's responsibility.
 Cash and checks are accepted at the beach.
 Visitors 65 and older are allowed on the beach for free.

 Dogs at Singing Beach